-Angle is defending if that wasn't clear.
+Angle is defending.
 Before the match, Angle asks us for a moment of silence to reflect on our favorite Angle moment of the last year.
 We get some Florida can't vote right jokes before Angle lists off his accomplishments in the last year.
-Taker cuts him off before Kurt gets to the Eurocontinental Title.
-This is the match where Taker is wearing the stupid looking light camo pants.
-If there's one thing Taker should always wear, it's dark colors.
+Undertaker cuts him off before Kurt gets to the Eurocontinental Title.
+This is the match where Undertaker is wearing the stupid looking light camouflage pants.

 Angle stalls on the floor to start and won't get in the ring to fight.

-Taker goes out and gets a chair as Angle is in the ring.
-The champ hides behind the referee and Taker throws the chair over to Kurt to even the odds.
-As Taker is removing his coat, Angle blasts him with the chair and the bell finally rings.
-Taker pounds away in the corner to start but apparently punches himself out, allowing Undertaker to hammer away in the corner.
-A legdrop gets two for Taker as he pulls Angle up.
+Undertaker goes out and gets a chair as Angle is in the ring.
+The champ hides behind the referee and Undertaker throws the chair over to Kurt to even the odds.
+As Undertaker is removing his coat, Angle blasts him with the chair and the bell finally rings.
+Undertaker pounds away in the corner to start but apparently punches himself out, allowing Kurt to hammer away in the corner.
+A legdrop gets two on the champ as Undertaker pulls him up.

-Old School (I know it's called that because Taker shouts OLD SCHOOL before hitting it) hits but Taker would rather walk around than cover.
+Old School (I know it's called that because Undertaker shouts OLD SCHOOL before going up) connects but Undertaker would rather walk around than cover.
 Angle bails to the floor before the chokeslam can hit and things slow down again.
 This is Angle's game at the point: hang in there long enough until he can find an opening and attack.
-Back in and Angle snaps off a suplex to take over and send Taker to the floor.
-Now Angle is telling Taker to get in the ring and fight.
+Back in and Angle snaps off a suplex to take over and send Undertaker to the floor.
+Now Angle is telling him to get in the ring and fight.
 Nice touch.

-Kurt dives off the apron at Taker but gets caught with ease (Kurt: "OH GOD NO!") and rammed into the post.
-Taker does it again for fun and Angle is in trouble.
-Back in and Taker pounds away on the back but Angle gets in some shots to the leg to take over.
-The leg gets wrapped around the middle rope but Taker comes back with a Fujiwara Armbar.
+Kurt dives off the apron but gets caught with ease (Kurt: "OH GOD NO!") and rammed into the post.
+Undertaker does it again because he can and Angle is in trouble.
+Back in and Undertaker stays on Kurt's weakened back but Angle gets in some shots to the leg to take over.
+The leg gets wrapped around the middle rope but Undertaker comes back with a Fujiwara Armbar.
 Here are Edge and Christian for a distraction a second before Angle taps out.
-Like every other schmuck face, Taker lets go of the hold when he has Angle dead to rights.
+Like every other schmuck face, Undertaker lets go of the hold when he has Angle dead to rites.

-Angle picks the leg and takes Taker down again before hooking a leg lock.
-This goes on for awhile because the fact that Taker hasn't tapped out in ten years has never taught a heel that his hold is no better than anyone elses.
-Taker escapes and bails to the floor to beat up the Canadians who I believe are ejected.
-Back in and there's the chokeslam as Taker's leg is fine.
-Edge and Christian have the referee again so the chokeslam only gets two.
+Angle picks the leg and takes Undertaker down again before hooking a leg lock.
+This goes on for a bit because the fact that Undertaker hasn't tapped out in ten years has never taught a heel that his hold is no better than anyone elses who has failed in the past.
+Undertaker escapes and bails to the floor to beat up the Canadians who are finally ejected.
+Back in and there's the chokeslam as Undertaker's leg is fine.
+Edge and Christian (so much for the ejection) have the referee again so the chokeslam only gets two.

-A quick rollup with tights gets two for Kurt and a Russian legsweep gets the same for Taker.
+A quick rollup with tights gets two for Kurt and a Russian legsweep gets the same for Undertaker.
 After a quick breather for Angle on the floor, he comes back in for a bad Figure Four on the challenger.
-Taker reverses and Angle gets the rope as is the custom for this sequence.
-A powerslam gets two for Taker but Angle goes right back to the leg.
-Kurt throws the Figure Four on around the post but Taker kicks him off.
+Undertaker reverses and Angle gets the rope as is the custom for this sequence.
+A powerslam gets two on Angle but Kurt goes right back to the leg.
+Kurt throws the Figure Four on around the post but gets kicked away.